egy1st/denmune-docs/docs/index.md

 ## When less means more

-Most classic clustering algorithms fail in detecting complex clusters where clusters are of different size, shape, density, and being exist in noisy data.
-Recently, a density-based algorithm named DenMune showed great ability in detecting complex shapes even in noisy data. it can detect number of clusters automatically, detect both pre-identified-noise and post-identified-noise automatically and removing them.
+Most classic clustering algorithms fail to detect complex clusters where clusters are of different sizes, shapes, density, and exist in noisy data.
+Recently, a density-based algorithm named DenMune showed great ability in detecting complex shapes even in noisy data. it can detect a number of clusters automatically, detect both pre-identified-noise and post-identified-noise automatically, and remove them.

-It can achieve accuracy reach 100% in some classic pattern problems, achieve 97% in MNIST dataset.
-A great advantage of this algorithm is being single-parameter algorithm.
-All you need is to set number of k-nearest neighbor and the algorithm will care about the rest.
+It can achieve an accuracy reach 100% in some classic pattern problems, achieve 97% in the MNIST dataset.
+A great advantage of this algorithm is being a single-parameter algorithm.
+All you need is to set a number of k-nearest neighbors and the algorithm will care about the rest.
 Being Non-sensitive to changes in k, make it robust and stable.

-Keep in mind, the algorithm reduce any N-D dataset to only 2-D dataset initially, so it is a good benefit of this algorithm is being always to plot your data and explore it which make this algorithm a good candidate for data exploration.
-Finally, the algorithm comes with neat package for visualizing data, validating it and analyze the whole clustering process.
+Keep in mind, that the algorithm reduces any N-D dataset to only a 2-D dataset initially, so it is a good benefit of this algorithm is always to plot your data and explore it which makes this algorithm a good candidate for data exploration.
+Finally, the algorithm comes with a neat package for visualizing data, validating it, and analyzing the whole clustering process.

 ## How to install DenMune